JudeQuintana/terraform-main/docs/WHITEPAPER.md

 **Stage 3 - Global IR Pass (Full Mesh Trio):**

-In this work, the Global IR is realized via the Full Mesh Trio module, a concrete instantiation of the general N-TGW mesh synthesis for N = 3 regions, used as the production reference implementation for empirical evaluation.
+In this work, the Global IR is realized via the Full Mesh Trio module, a concrete instantiation of the general N-TGW mesh synthesis for N=3 regions, used as the production reference implementation for empirical evaluation.

 Full Mesh Trio composes multiple regional meshes into a global mesh:
 - Establishes all N×N TGW peering adjacencies.